LGBTQ people in Australia

 Australia is one of the most LGBTQ-friendly countries in the world.
-In a 2013 Pew Research poll, 79% of Australians agreed that homosexuality should be accepted by society, making it the fifth most supportive country in the survey behind Spain (88%), Germany (87%), and Canada and the Czech Republic (both 80%).
+In a 2019 Pew Research poll, 81% of Australians agreed that homosexuality should be accepted by society, making it the eighth most supportive country in the survey behind Sweden (94%, most supportive country), Germany, France, UK (all 86%), and Canada (85%).
 With a long history of LGBTQ rights activism and an annual three-week-long Mardi Gras festival, Sydney is considered one of the most gay-friendly cities in the world.

 Terminology

 More inclusive terms such as LGBTQ or LGBTI are increasingly used in Australia, rather than just LGBT, with the Q denoting queer people and the I denoting intersex people.
 Organisations that include intersex people as well as LGBT people include the National LGBTI Health Alliance and community media.
 Also used are the terms LGBTQI and LGBTQIA, with the A denoting asexual people.